 |||D. Mittleman (ed.), Sensing with terahertz radiation, Springer Optical Science 85.
 Berlin: Springer (2003)|

-See also: optical sampling, electro-optic sampling, optical rectification, sum and difference frequency generation, nonlinear crystal materials, quantum cascade lasers, pump–probe measurements, ultrashort pulses
+See also: infrared light, optical sampling, electro-optic sampling, optical rectification, sum and difference frequency generation, nonlinear crystal materials, quantum cascade lasers, pump–probe measurements, ultrashort pulses

 and other articles in the categories nonlinear optics, physical foundations

 If you like this article, share it with your friends and colleagues, e.g. via social media: